Skip to main content

 Zero LLM inside

 Gump itself makes zero LLM calls.
-No summarization, no auto-analysis, no “explain this error” features.
-All intelligence comes from the agents you configure in your workflow.
-This means Gump adds no hidden cost, no unpredictable latency, and no dependency on a specific provider for its own operation.
-The telemetry system follows the same principle — it sends structured metrics, not LLM-processed summaries.
+All intelligence comes from the agents you configure.
+The telemetry sends structured metrics, not LLM-processed summaries.